aditikhare007/AI-Research-Junction/README.md

-# 🚀 AI Research Junction
+# 🚀 Founder, AI Research Junction —
-### AI Research Junction  — Executive intelligence and strategic perspectives at the frontier of global enterprise AI.
+### Executive intelligence and strategic perspectives at the frontier of global enterprise AI.
 ---

 ## 👩‍💻 Aditi Khare